doi-foundation/doi-website/content/the-foundation/our-board.md

 title = "Our Board"
 draft = false
 # the following section is for the header
-maintext = "The elected Board of Directors is made up of Registration Agencies and Members charged with governing the DOI Foundation and appointing a Managing Agent." subtext = "The Board meets several times a year to oversee the strategic and fiscal health of the organisation; board meetings are open to senior staff at member or agency organisations but only the Board Directors vote.
+maintext = "The Foundation's elected Board of Directors is made up of Registration Agencies and Members charged with governing the DOI Foundation and appointing a Managing Agent." subtext = "The Board meets several times a year to oversee the strategic and fiscal health of the organisation; board meetings are open to senior staff at member or agency organisations but only the Board Directors vote.
 There is also an Executive Committee, a Chair, and a Treasurer.
 The members of the Board are not remunerated for their services to the foundation." imagetop = "The Foundation" imagemain = "Our Board"
 +++